kt1928/building-monitor/README.md

 2. Set up GitHub repository secrets:
    - `DOCKER_USERNAME`: Your Docker Hub username
    - `DOCKER_PASSWORD`: Your Docker Hub password
+3. The application is organized in the following directory structure:
+   - `src/`: Source code for the application
+   - `config/`: Configuration files
+   - `docker/`: Docker-related files

 ## Development